0x5h4q/0x5h4q.github.io/_posts/2026-07-29-Certighost-writeup.md

 ## Lab Setup

 Two VMs: a Windows Server 2025 box running AD DS and AD CS as an Enterprise Root CA (hostname WAFFLES, domain KING.local, CA name KING-WAFFLES-CA), and Kali as the attacker.
+(Waffles is a nickname for a special someone (✿◠‿◠) )

 Certighost specifically needs an Enterprise CA, not Standalone.
 The chase behavior is tied to domain-integrated cert issuance.
 Verify with: